lukemariano/personal-resume/docs/index.md

 ## <span style="color:red"> 5.
 About the Busertech program:</span>

-In April 2022, I participated in a selection process by the company Buser to participate in a fullstack developer training program, along with business and academic experience.
-Among the 5 thousand people who participated in the selection process, I was one of the 40 selected.
-And it has been an amazing experience!
+At the end of 2021, I participated in a selection process by the company Buser regarding a [program to train fullstack developers.](https://blog.buser.com.br/novidades/buser-lanca-programa-capacitacao-profissionais-tecnologia/)

+The program's objective is to combine academic knowledge with learning that is obtained on a day-to-day basis as a developer in the company, hands-on.
+With BuserTech, theory and practice will be aligned from the beginning.

+After a rigorous selection process with more than 5,000 candidates, I was among the 40 selected and I have been in the program for 9 months, working especially in the data science area, solving real problems on a daily basis, delivering results and contributing to the development of the company.
+It has been an amazing experience!